LidiaMorejudo/spanresources/README.md

 - Providing tools for admins to review and moderate comments submitted on blog articles.

 # Testing

+I will use the Code Institute Linter "https://pep8ci.herokuapp.com/"

 ## Bugs, Issues and Solutions